Fast construction on a restricted budget: Introduction

-Throughout the paper, all logarithms are in the natural basis.
+Throughout the paper, all logarithms are in the natural basis, unless stated otherwise.
 If $f,g$ are functions of $n$ we write $f\preceq g$ if $f=O(g)$, $f\ll g$ if $f=o(g)$, $f\asymp g$ if $f=\Theta(g)$, and $f\sim g$ if $f=(1+o(1))g$.
+For two vertices $u,v$ of a graph we write $u\sim v$ to denote that they are neighbours.
 For simplicity and clarity of presentation, we often make no particular effort to optimise the constants obtained in our proofs and omit floor and ceiling signs whenever they are not crucial.